barath-sk17/sigma_hackathon/README.md

 4. **Transition Distribution**: The distribution of state transitions (e.g., from Bull to Flat, Flat to Bear) is computed to understand market behavior.

 5. **Streamlit Integration**: The results are displayed using Streamlit, providing an interactive and user-friendly interface for portfolio analysis.

+## Code Flow for plot_analysis.py

+1. **Data**: The dataset contains historical time series data.

+2. **Auto ARIMA Model**: The auto_arima function from the pmdarima library is used to automatically select the optimal ARIMA parameters for the time series forecasting.

+3. **Training and Testing**: The dataset is split into training and testing sets.
+The last 50 data points are used for testing, and the remaining data is used for training.

+4. **Forecasting**: The Auto ARIMA model is trained on the training data, and then used to forecast future values for the test period.

+5. **Visualization**: The forecasted values are plotted along with the actual test data to visualize the performance of the model.

 ## Use of Streamlit